03 Using R syntax

 as described in section 4.
 We here

-continue our example and use the embedding produced by our BERT
+continue our example and use the embeddings produced by our BERT

 model.